Italian Chopped Salad Board

 • Ratio—The tried & true culinary ratio is 3 parts oil to 1 part vinegar; a 3-to-1 vinaigrette.

-• Salt & Pepper—Both necessary to bring out the flavor of the other ingredients.
+• Salt & Pepper—Both are necessary to bring out the flavor of the other ingredients.
 Feel free to experiment with other seasonings like dried oregano or basil, which are prominent in Italian Dressings.
-Instead of exact measurement, I tend to season to taste.
+Instead of exact measurements, I tend to season to taste.

 I like to keep mine simple and usually stop there, but you can also add:

 • Citrus—I love the addition of lemons or limes in dressings.
-This can be in place of or in addition to the vinegar, however, note that both are acids (with citrus being slightly stronger), you you may need to increase your oil to counterbalace
+This can be in place of or in addition to the vinegar, however, note that both are acids (with citrus being slightly stronger), you may need to increase your oil to counterbalance

-• Minced Shallots—Similar to the dried spices noted above, shallots can add an additional flavor level, especially given the fact that it’s fresh.
+• Minced Shallots—Similar to the dried spices noted above, shallots can add another layer or flavor, especially given the fact that it’s fresh.
 Add 1 Tbsp to start.

 Show Me Your Salads